mozilla-services/contile/test-engineering/contract-tests/README.md

 When a client sends a request to the MTS, information about the client's form factor and OS family are parsed from the `User-Agent` header.
 Then, when the MTS sends a request to the partner API the form factor and OS family information is included in the query parameters.
-We leverage this behavior to map requests from a client to specific responses from the partner API.
-We can control not only the response content, but also the response status code, response headers and even delay the response for a period of time, which allows us to effectively test the MTS.
+We use this behavior to map requests from a client to specific responses from the partner API.
+We can control the response content, the response status code, the response headers and can also delay the response for a period of time, which allows us to effectively test the MTS.

 For more details see the partner [README][5]